Christian naturism

 Christian naturism is the practise of naturism or nudism by Christians.

 Naturism is a lifestyle of non-sexual social nudity; the word also refers to the cultural movement which advocates and defends that lifestyle.
 It is not certain that Christian naturism exists in any formal organisations, however, there are informal (mostly online) networks of Christians who practise naturism.

-Many of the early protagonists of naturism were Christians.
+Many of the early proponents of naturism were Christians.
 For example, authors such as Ilsley Boone, Henry S. Huntington and Elton Raymond Shaw were writers of books on naturism and on Christianity.
 The dean of St Paul's Cathedral, the Very Revd William Inge, known as Dean Inge, offered support to the cause of naturists in his support of the publishing of Maurice Parmelee's book, The New Gymnosophy: Nudity and the Modern Life.

 History

 Ancient

 Originally, Jewish mikvahs, and later, early Christian baptisms were performed with individuals naked.
 This included mass baptisms involving men, women, and children.
 They signified the participant's restoration to man's original sinless condition, having their sins blotted out.
 Others claim that children were baptized first, then men, then women, all separately.